igor-lirussi/baxter-python3/BAXTER_TUTORIAL.md

 ![Figure 2](./img/fig2.jpg)

 ## Running Code:

+> Please check no objects (like tables, chairs,...) are too close to the robot and it's arms when you make it move, and always keep the red emergency stop button close to you to deactivate the robot if it's about to impact something!

 ### On Baxter computer
 Before running any code, it is necessary to source the baxter.sh and run the enable_robot code ```source ~/ros_ws/devel/setup.sh``` ```conda activate ros_env``` .
 If you forget to run the enable_robot code, the robot will not move even if the code appears to be running.